scott-dallman/VertexAI_langchain/README.md

 # Vertex_langchain

-Python code the creates a demo of different ways to use Vertex LLMs uses langchain and chromadb to vectorize PDF documents
+Python code creates a demo of different ways to use Vertex LLMs.
+It uses langchain and chromadb to vectorize PDF documents and provide responses to questions.

-For authentication to vertex you much have set your gcloud profile
+For authentication to vertex you must have set your gcloud profile and run the below command to isses credentials

 run "gcloud auth application-default login" to produce the creditionals used to access the Vertex API